Hans Tino Hansen

 Dr. Guy Wilson-Roberts

 Daniil is the Head of Business Development and his primary objectives are attracting new customers and creating new market opportunities.
 He aims to tailor the services of Risk Intelligence to a client’s specific needs.
-Together with Andrej, he is responsible for sales.

 Prior to joining Risk Intelligence, Daniil primarily worked in the financial sector.
 His main focus was CIS countries and the Nordic area.
 He has held senior banking positions in Moscow and Stockholm.